fuzzstati0n/fuzzgoat/README.md

-Welcome to the Fuzzgoat Backdoor Challenge
+Welcome to Fuzzgoat
 ------------------------------------------

-This C program has been deliberately backdoored to test the efficacy of fuzzers and other analysis tools.
+This C program has been deliberately backdoored with several memory corruption bugs to test the efficacy of fuzzers and other analysis tools.

 CAUTION: Do not copy any of this code - there is evil stuff in this repo.